Spanish profanity: Cagar

 Cagar, just as in Portuguese, Catalan, or Occitan, is a verb meaning "to shit."
 It also means to screw (something) up, e.g. ¡Te cagaste los pantalones! ("You shit your pants!").

 Particularly in Spain and Cuba, there are a number of commonly used interjections incorporating this verb, many of which refer to defecating on something sacred, e.g. Me cago en Dios ("I shit on God"), Me cago en la Virgen ("I shit on the Virgin"), Me cago en la hostia ("I shit on the communion host")...
 Me cago en el coño de tu madre (Lit: I shit in your mother's cunt) is the strongest offense among Cubans.
 In Cuba, to soften the word in social gatherings, the "g" is substituted by the "s", resulting in casar (lit. 'to marry') instead of cagar..
 In Spain, one of the harshest insults—especially among the Romani community—is Me cago en tus muertos (lit.
 'I shit on your dead [relatives]').
 This expression is particularly common in southern areas of the Iberian Peninsula, such as Andalusia.
 It is also common all across the country to curse someone's relatives with expressions like Me cago en tu madre (lit.
 'I shit on your mother'), sometimes intensifying it with the adjective puto/a ('whore'), as in Me cago en tu puta madre.
 Other frequently used expressions to convey anger in Spain include Me cago en la puta (lit.
 'I shit on the bitch') or Me cago en todo (lit.
 'I shit on everything').
 Euphemistic alternatives are also widespread, like Me cago en la mar (lit.
 'I shit on the sea') or Me cago en la leche (lit.
 'I shit on the milk').
 In order to avoid blasphemy, Spaniards may as well replace Dios ('God') with phonetically similar words, as in Me cago en diez (lit.
 'I shit on ten').

 In several countries, including Colombia, Venezuela, Costa Rica, Mexico, Peru, Argentina, Cuba, Chile, Panama and Spain, it also means to make a big mistake or damage something i.e. fuck something up, e.g.: La cagaste (lit. 'you shat on it') or "Nos van a cagar." ("They're going to fuck us").
 In Argentina and Chile, it can also mean "you screwed" or "scolded" somebody (e.g.: Te cagaste a ese cabrón, "You took a shit on that guy").
-In Colombia and Panama "la cagada" ("the shit") refers to something or someone that makes everything else go wrong or the one detail that is wrong about something (and is thus the complete opposite of the American slang the shit); e.g., Ese man es la cagada ("That dude is the shit" i.e. a fuck up/fucks everything up), La cagada aqui es el tranque ("The traffic jams are shit here" i.e. are fucked up, fuck this place/everything up).
+In Colombia and Panama "la cagada" ("the shit") refers to something or someone that makes everything else go wrong or the one detail that is wrong about something (and is thus the complete opposite of the American slang the shit); e.g., Ese man es la cagada ("That dude is shit" i.e. a fuck up/fucks everything up), La cagada aqui es el tranque ("The traffic jams are shit here" i.e. are fucked up, fuck this place/everything up).